vandanadevatkal22/MMC_April22_Team5_Greenhouse_Monitoring_and_Control_System/Individual/99007608/Temperature sensing/README.md

 # Advantages of temperature sensor:

-It has Very wide temperature range
+It has Very wide temperature range.
 It is Fast response time.
-Very simple to simple construction
-Low initial cost
+Low initial cost.
-Durable
-Easy to read has a clear screen and good scale
 Quick response for any temperature changes
 Precision accuracy in temperature measurement.
 Good to be used temperature variation measurement with below 1 cm distance range.
 It has  Good accuracy to give the response.
 It has High-speed response.

+# Disadvantages of temperature sensor:

+The cold junction and lead compensation is essential.
+It have a low output voltage.
+s output voltage is very small so it needs amplification.
+It is used for only temperature measurement only.